nilwes/mcalarm/README.md

-# A Toit-powered motorcycle flight tracker
+# A Toit-powered motorcycle alarm

 The [LIS3DH accelerometer](https://www.st.com/en/mems-and-sensors/lis3dh.html) is a MEMS accelerometer with nice specs.
 It can easily be interfaced to an ESP32 using I2C along with the classic [HD44780-powered 16x2 character LCD](https://www.adafruit.com/product/181).
 The idea is to build a motorcycle alarm that tracks movement and sends alerts.

 Future features to be implemented:
 - Posting of data to a backend.
+- The addition of more advanced sensor (gyroscope) would allow for lean angle calculation.

 # Steps